hoangduytran/blender-manual/manual/editors/asset_browser.rst

 Import Method
    Determines how data is managed when an asset is imported.
-   This option can be found in the center of the Asset Browser header.
+   This option can be found in the center of the Asset Browser header (when an asset library other than *Current File* or *Essentials* is selected):

-   :Follow Preferences:
+   Follow Preferences
-      Use the import method set in the Preferences.
+      Use the import method set in the :ref:`File Path Preferences <bpy.types.UserAssetLibrary.import_method>`.
-   :Link:
+   Link
       *Same as* :menuselection:`File --> Link...`

       The asset will be linked to the current blend-file, and thus be read-only.
-      Later changes to the asset file will be reflected in all files that link it in.
+      Later changes to the asset file will be reflected in all files that link it.
-   :Append:
+   Append
       *Same as* :menuselection:`File --> Append...`

-      All of the asset and all its dependencies will be appended to the current file.
+      The asset and all its dependencies will be copied into the current file.
       Dragging a material into the scene three times will result in three independent copies.
       Dragging an object into the scene three times will also result in three independent copies.